 The USDA Soil Conservation Service (1978) listed several miscellaneous land types as hydric and seven map units as non-hydric with hydric inclusions in the 1978 survey of Orange County, CA (SCS 1973).
 The miscellaneous land types are river wash (Rm) and pits (Pt).
-The Rm and Pt soil landscape features are hydric because of hydric soil criteria 3 and 4 (NRCS 1996; Environmental

-Laboratory, 1987) as those soils or areas are ponded or flooded for at least seven days every other year during the growing season.
+The Rm and Pt soil landscape features are hydric because of hydric soil criteria 3 and 4 (NRCS 1996; Environmental Laboratory, 1987) as those soils or areas are ponded or flooded for at least seven days every other year during the growing season.
 Of the seven soil units classified as non hydric with hydric inclusions, 3 had hydric components based on flooding frequency and durations and meet criterion 3 and 4 (frequency of ponding and flooding).

-The floodplain is mostly dominated by one miscellaneous land type.
-The Rm map unit is located in intermittent stream channels and in floodplains.
+The floodplain is dominated by the Rm map unit, which is located in intermittent stream channels and in floodplains.
 In our study area this soil was usually located on the terrace where the flood return interval is 10-100 years.
-Occurring with this are map units Sobobo, Corralitos, and Metz.
-These 3 map units are not hydric but can frequently occur along streams and flood plains and met the flooding criteria.
+Other soil map units occurring with Rm are Bolsa, Chesterton, Chino, Myford, Sobobo, Corralitos, and Metz.
+These map units are not hydric but frequently occur along streams and flood plains and meet the flooding criteria.

 Only those soils with redoximorphic features could be classified as hydric soils.
 In the field it was not possible to determine which of the soils, mapped as hydric by definition of criteria 3 and 4 for ponding and flooding, qualified as hydric because drift and rack was scattered across the entire flood plain from a recent flood event.
 Using field indicators for hydric soils was useful for soil map units in certain parts of the terrace in the flood plain.
-At eight sample locations, redoximorphic features were observed within the top 30 cm (12 inches) of the soil.
-These features are similar to those described by the USDA-NRCS as Indicator F3- Depleted Matrix (NCRS 1996).
+At eight sample locations, redoximorphic features were observed within the top 12 inches of the soil.
+These features are similar to those described by the USDA-NRCS as Indicator F3-Depleted Matrix (NCRS 1996).